erymuzuan/rx/source/web/web.sph/docs/architecture.md

 }
 </pre>

-and this piece of code doesn't need to be anywhere near `Patient`, i.e. `Patient` class is ignorant about your `Subscriber`, it could even be on different machine.
+and this piece of code doesn't need to be anywhere near `Patient`, i.e. `Patient` class is ignorant about your `AddFinancialBilling`, it could even be on different machine.

 `Reactive` architecture allows you to respond to changes quickly, without the risk of breaking existing code.

-SPH allow you to use `Reative` with code, and to to think about the internals of the `Pub-Sub` messaging.
+`Rx Developer' allow you to use `Reative` with code, and to to think about the internals of the `Pub-Sub` messaging.
 All you have to worry is your business requirements.

 ## Pub-Sub with Triggers
-These series of event and the sequence of actions could easily design and deployed in SPH via an `Entity Trigger`.What happened is when the event is raised, it will be submitted into the message broker, where the broker will distribute the information about the event to any subscribers that has registered for that particular event via topic subscription.
+These series of event and the sequence of actions could easily design and deployed in `Rx Developer' via an `Entity Trigger`.What happened is when the event is raised, it will be submitted into the message broker, where the broker will distribute the information about the event to any subscribers that has registered for that particular event via topic subscription.
 A `Trigger` is a subscriber that subscribe to the event and can perform the subsequent action.

 ![Pub sub](http://i.imgur.com/efWfOWP.png[/IMG)